Reviews You Can Rely On

 Credit: Jason Wanlass

-Following closely behind these top performers are the Fjallraven Nuuk Parka, The North Face McMurdo Down Parka, Marmot Fordham, Patagonia Downdrift, and Rab Neutrino Pro In particular, we really loved the McMurdo's ability to be somewhat of a technical jacket, but at the same time have that iconic The North Face vibe that just looks cool in any setting.
+Following closely behind these top performers are the The North Face McMurdo, Marmot Fordham, and Canada Goose Langford.
+In particular, we really loved the McMurdo's ability to be somewhat of a technical jacket but, at the same time, have that iconic The North Face vibe that has become somewhat of a streetwear staple.
+It just looks cool in any setting.

-Just shoveling snow -- but lookin' extra dope doing it in this jacket.
+Just shoveling snow - but lookin' extra dope doing it in the McMurdo.

 Credit: Jason Wanlass

-Likewise, the Fjallraven Nuuk's urban-native vibe looks great in any setting.
-However the Nuuk isn't just all looks, it's also versatile enough to perfectly balance between outdoor life and city life.
+Likewise, the Fjallraven Nuuk's urban-native vibe looks great in any setting; it's versatile enough to perfectly balance between outdoor life and city life.

 Tromping through Sweden's Lapland.
-This jacket just looks cool no matter where you are.
+The Nuuk just looks cool no matter where you are.

 Credit: Jason Wanlass